Capital Gains Taxes (Schedule D on 1040, Form 1099-B, Form 8949)

 If the reporting of the gains or losses is needed on the income tax return, it is important to know all about the process and the changes that the IRS made some years ago.
 In short, you no longer need to add all the amounts on Schedule D, but would need to add details on the form 8949.

-But since 2011, the IRS made a new form called the form 8949 which has to be filed by some of the taxpayers along with the 1040 form and the Schedule D form as well.
+But in 2011, the IRS made a new form called the form 8949 which has to be filed by some of the taxpayers along with the 1040 form and the Schedule D form as well.
 This article would help you understand all about these forms and how to report the capital gains and losses.

 What are capital gains?
 How is it different from normal income?